 - Fold the pancake in half over the fried egg, bacon, and melted cheese.

-- Place each assembled wrap in a sealed sandwich bag and store it in a freezer-safe container with the other wraps.
+- Freezing: Place each assembled wrap in a sealed sandwich bag and store in a freezer-safe container.
+Frozen wraps last up to 1 month and maintain excellent quality.

 - Brown Sugar Sweet Cream Cold Brew